Kafva/sck/README.md

 ```

 ### Polybar
-The `monitor` option in `./confs/polybar.ini` needs to be manually modified to match one of the monitor names returned from `polybar --list-monitors`.

 A patched version of polybar is required to display the current DWM layout, [polybar-dwm-module](https://github.com/mihirlad55/polybar-dwm-module), this version of polybar can be installed from the [AUR](https://aur.archlinux.org/packages/polybar-dwm-module)
 ```bash
 yay -S polybar-dwm-module
 ```

+* The `monitor` option in `./confs/polybar.ini` needs to be manually modified to match one of the monitor names returned from `polybar --list-monitors`.
+* An ALSA sink listed from `pacmd list-sinks` needs to be manually set for the `sink` attribute of the pulseaudio module
+* The `./helper/bluetooth.sh` script needs to be modified with new MAC addresses to display connected devices

 ### Dmenu
-Note that one may need to delete the cache at `~/.cache/dmenu_run` and potentially logout before dmenu is able to find all binaries in the `$PATH`.
+Note that one may need to delete the cache at `~/.cache/dmenu_run` and potentially logout before dmenu is able to find all binaries in your `$PATH`.

 ### Emoji support
 A patch to `libxft` is required to prevent st and dmenu from crashing when emojis are displayed.
 On Arch based distributions one can install a patched version of the library, [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) from the AUR.